raushan-yadav/SER_Division_Scheduling_and_Optimization_using_OR_Model/README.md

 network.
 Section running times, dwell times, and headways are directly aligned with WTT specifications.

+⚠️ Note on Data Redevelopment

+The initial illustrative dataset was replaced with a Working Time Table (WTT)-based dataset to ensure operational realism.
+The current data represents a selected freight-dominated corridor within the Chakradharpur Division and is consistent with the redeveloped optimization model.

 ## Pilot Corridor Selection

 To ensure clarity and tractability during the initial coding and validation phase,